wso2-attic/ballerina-integrator/connectors/module-messageStore/messageStore/Module.md

 ### 3. Configure a secondary message store

-If all retries to store the message to the primary store as discussed under point no:2 has elapsed, then if configured message store will try to store it in the secondary store.
+If all retries to store the message to the primary store has failed and if a secondary store is configured store connector will try to store it in the secondary store.
 This can be a separate queue of the same broker.
 However, configuring a queue of a different broker instance will give more reliability in case of primary broker is not responding.
 Secondary store can also have resiliency parameters.